 Step 2: Add the Garlic, Brisket, and Spices

-Step 4: Deglaze the pot
+Step 3: Deglaze the pot

-Step 5: Add the Greens
+Step 4: Pressure cook the Greens

 Serving Suggestions

 Good collard greens call for some cornbread.
-I’m partial to old school hot water cornbread.
+I'm partial to old-school hot water cornbread.
 The brisket makes this a main dish vs. your typical side.
 For a few side dish options try these:

 - Fried Black-eyed Peas